Why prioritize?

 Evaluation of results

-Based on the answers to the functional and dysfunctional questions (from the Kano survey), the following Kano matrix (see Table 1 below) is used to evaluate the results and assess each feature.
-Basically, the table shows in which of the five categories each feature belongs to (Basic, Performance, Attractive/Excitement, Indifferent or Reverse).
-Please note that there are two cells with questionable answers, which contradict each other, and therefore a feature cannot be graded in this case.[5]
+Based on the answers to the functional and dysfunctional questions from the Kano survey, the following Kano matrix (see Table 1 below) is used to evaluate the results and assess each feature.
+The table shows in which of the five categories each feature belongs (Basic, Performance, Attractive or Excitement, Indifferent or Reverse).
+There are two cells with questionable answers, which contradict each other, and therefore a feature cannot be graded in this case.[5]

 placeholder